AvolitesLtd/TitanManual/docs/timelines/running-and-editing-timelines.md

 ### Setting track legends and halo colours on tracks

 To help you identify different tracks, you can set halo colours.
 This colour outlines the track and also sets the colours of the trigger blocks which makes them easier to see in the overview bar.
-In addition you can set different colours for the playback actions within each track as shown in Track 2 in the picture below.
+In addition you can set different halo colours for the each playback row within the track as shown in Track 2 in the picture below.

 ![Timeline halo](/docs/images/Timeline-Halo.png)